arnaud355/projetDCGAN/README.md

 The model is stored in mongoDB, you need to install Pymongo and a create a database...

 ![](interface.PNG)

-Some results:
+PHOTOGRAPHY BY STEPHEN KENT JOHNSON; WALLPAPER FROM THE JOHN DERIAN PICTURE BOOK Some results:
 ![](resultI.PNG)
 ![](resultPrincess.PNG)